 To keep our guides free, we're reader supported.
 That means if you buy something via a link on this page, we might earn a commission.
 Thanks for that.
 Learn more

-Shopping for baby’s arrival can seem overwhelming, from a baby monitor to a bassinet and hundreds of tiny socks ready to be eaten by the washing machine.
-While the life-size toy giraffe for the nursery is a nice-to-have, a baby capsule is a must-have.
-In Australia, it’s illegal for a baby to travel in a car without a car seat, even for the trip home from the hospital.
+Shopping for baby’s arrival can be pretty overwhelming.
+There’s a bassinet or cot to buy, baby monitors to research and hundreds of tiny socks ready to be eaten by the washing machine.
+While the life-size toy giraffe for the nursery is a nice-to-have, a capsule or baby car seat is a must-have.
+That’s because it’s illegal for a baby to travel in a car without a car seat, even for the trip home from the hospital.